HMR1200 - Electric trowel Vevor - Free user manual and instructions

 injury or death.

-- DO NOT run machine indoors or in an enclosed area such as trenches unless there is adequate ventilation, through such items exhaust fans or hoses are provided.
-Gasoline exhaust from the engine contains poisonous carbon monoxide gas; exposure to carbon monoxide can cause loss of consciousness and may lead
+- DO NOT run the machine indoors or in an enclosed area such as trenches unless there is adequate ventilation, such as exhaust fans or hoses.
+Gasoline exhaust from the engine contains poisonous carbon monoxide gas; exposure to carbon monoxide can cause loss of consciousness and may lead to

 death.